Time Zones in Monaco

 how many time zones does Monaco have?

-Monaco has one time zone: Europe/Monaco (UTC+1).
-The same time applies across the entire country, including Monaco, Monte-Carlo, La Condamine, Fontvieille, Saint-Roman, and Moneghetti, which makes domestic scheduling straightforward for residents, businesses, and visitors.
+Monaco has one time zone: Europe/Monaco.
+This means the entire country, including Monaco, Monte-Carlo, La Condamine, Fontvieille, Saint-Roman, and Moneghetti, follows the same local time year-round apart from the normal seasonal daylight saving change.

 does Monaco use daylight saving time?